krithikag23/Graph-Shortest-Path-Visualizer--Dijkstra-Algorithm-/README.md

 ### Comparison Highlights
 - BFS explores the grid uniformly without a heuristic
 - A* uses heuristic guidance to reach the goal faster
+- A* typically visits fewer nodes than BFS